GenesisFR/HowToBecomeGoodAtShooters/README.md

 - the Survivalist medkit acts as a sphere so you can heal people above/below you
 - the weak points on dead mobs can be destroyed
 - when using a medkit with the No Regen/Hard To Earn/Fragile Armor directives, use Perfectly Efficient to save medkits
-- when you're down to 1 HP from full health, there is a one shot protection granting you about 1-2s of invulnerability (not in PVP) to allow you to take cover before going down, it's disabled until you're back to full health, which takes up to 30s without taking damage
+- when you're down to 1 HP from full health, there is a one shot protection granting you about 1-2s of invulnerability (not in PVP) to allow you to take cover before going down, it's disabled for about 30s
 - you can bounce grenade launcher rounds off walls and ceilings
+- you can buy items in bulk slightly faster by using SPACE + ENTER
 - you can donate resources from the Projects tab on your map
+- you can find 100 food/components/water in DZ safe houses (different resource per DZ)
-- you can instantly decon all items marked for junk if you hold TAB while moving the mouse or press SHIFT + TAB
+- you can instantly deconstruct all items marked for junk by pressing SHIFT + TAB or holding TAB while moving the mouse
 - you can kill drones with weapons to farm Memento trophies
 - you can kill enemies stuck behind doors with the Oxidizer Chem Launcher
 - you can let medics revive mobs to farm Headhunter stacks or Memento trophies